|

 DIY Laundry Soap

-A great DIY all-purpose cleaner for your home is simply 1/3 cup vinegar and fill your spray bottle to the top.
-You can opt to mix 1/3 cup alcohol with 10-15 drops of orange oil then fill the bottle to the top and shake well for a great grease fighting DIY all-purpose cleaner perfect for killing germs and cleaning up messes in the kitchen and bathrooms.
+A great DIY all-purpose cleaner for your home is simply 1/3 cup of vinegar and fill your spray bottle to the top.
+You can opt to mix 1/3 cup alcohol with 10-15 drops of orange oil, then fill the bottle to the top and shake well for a great grease-fighting DIY all-purpose cleaner perfect for killing germs and cleaning up messes in the kitchen and bathrooms.

-Popular scrubbing/scoring powders are bad for your lungs as the chemicals in the powder are pulling into your lungs with each breath as you clean.
+Popular scrubbing/scoring powders are bad for your lungs, as the chemicals in the powder are pulled into your lungs with each breath as you clean.
 You can replace the chemicals with a safe alternative of baking soda with a few drops of your favorite essential oil.
 A lemon is a great option as the oil also helps disinfect and pull out stains.

 DIY Fabric and Air Refresher